 We hope that we can resolve any query or concern you raise about our use of your personal data.

 The UK General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
 The supervisory authority in the UK is the Information Commissioners Office (ICO) who may be contacted here or by telephone on 0303 123 1113.

 This privacy notice was last reviewed and published on Friday September 23rd, 2022.

 Chelwood Foodbank Plus is a UK based Charity, registered in England & Wales, under Charity Incorporated Organisation registration number 1201702.

 We may change this privacy notice from time to time, when we do, we will inform you via email and/or our company website.

 Please contact us if you have any questions about this privacy notice or the information, we hold about you.

 The Data Protection Officer (DPO) is Don Phillips.
-If you wish to contact us, please send an email to email@example.com or write to Data Protection Officer, Chelwood Foodbank Plus, Chelwood Baptist Church, Adswood Road, Cheadle hulme, Stockport, SK8 5QA or call 0161 486 0043.
+If you wish to contact us, please send an email to firstname.lastname@example.org or write to Data Protection Officer, Chelwood Foodbank Plus, Chelwood Baptist Church, Adswood Road, Cheadle Hulme, Stockport, SK8 5QA, Charity Incorporated Organisation Number 1201702 or call 0161 486 0043.